RedHat-Middleware-Workshops/devsandbox-category-llm-basics/Readme.md

 2. <sub>(In VS Code, open `Readme.md` in preview mode, if not showing automatically)</sub>

-    Once provisioned, from VS Code in DevSpaces, unfold the `ENDPOINTS` group in the left panel, and open the `Tutorial` documentation to get started, as per the actions in the picture below:
+    Once provisioned, from VS Code in DevSpaces, unfold the `ENDPOINTS` group in the left panel, open the `Tutorial` documentation and make sure you choose the `LLM tools` tile to get started, as per the actions in the picture below:

     ![](docs/labs/tools/images/00-open-tutorial.png)
     *Mouse actions in VS Code to open the tutorial.*